SaaiAravindhRaja/TariffSheriff/apps/frontend/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.

 ## Setup